 Do you need to be bonded, insured, or both?
 It's a common source of confusion, and while it's totally understandable to mix these two up, it's also vitally important to understand the difference.
 Read on for an easy explanation of everything.

 Seemingly similar, bonds and insurance policies are actually not the same product.
-In the case of insurance, the policy holder may file a claim against the policy seeking financial compensation.
-Insurance involves two parties (the insurer and the insured) and works to protect the policy holder.
+In the case of insurance, the policyholder may file a claim against the policy seeking financial compensation.
+Insurance involves two parties (the insurer and the insured) and works to protect the policyholder.

 There are three parties involved with surety bonds: the principal (bonded party), the obligee (bond beneficiary) and the surety (bond issuer).
 Obligees may file claims against the bond seeking financial compensation if they believe the principal has broken the terms of an agreement.
 Unlike insurance, the bonded party gets penalized for claims.